 Some are fans of LTE enabled watches others not so much.
-They think they are unlikely to use the function often, the watches are pricier than their regular counterparts, there are monthly service provider fees, and LTE connectivity eats into battery life.
+They think they are unlikely to use the function often, there are monthly service provider fees as well as higher costs of the actual device, and cellular connectivity eats into battery life.

-The list of LTE enabled watches is still small, but it’s growing.
-We’re convinced it’s only a matter of time before most new smartwatches come with an LTE chip.
+The list of LTE enabled watches is small, but it’s growing.
+We’re convinced it’s only a matter of time before most new smartwatches come with this functionality built-in.

 Here’s our recap of what’s currently on offer.

 Both the Series 3 and Series 4 version of the Apple Watch come with LTE connectivity.
 They utilise the same number as your smartphone.
 Although users still need a SIM, the watch features a small electronic SIM card.
 And when we say small we mean it – its one percent of the size of a traditional SIM.

 When you are away from your phone, the watch automatically switches to the cellular signal.
 This means you are able to make and receive calls, as well as messages, while away from your smartphone.
 Third party apps are able to tap into this signal as well.

 The Apple Watch Series 4 delivers solid improvements over its predecessor, including a bigger display, ECG sensor, fall detection, performance upgrades and more.
 Screen real estate is larger by 30%, there’s a revamped digital crown, 50% louder speakers, and a back that is made of black ceramic and sapphire crystal for better cellular reception.